mrwanzein/Online-Tetris-React/README.md

   A platform where Tetris players can play other Tetris players live.
 Build with the MERN stack: **MongoDB**, **Express**, **React**, **Node** and **Socket.io** for the network.
   The app is far from done, but the mvp version is ready to get an idea of what it can offer and its potential.

-  To test, `yarn start` in the server folder then `yarn start` in the root folder.
+  To test, `npm install` in the root folder and in the server folder.
+Then, `yarn start` in the server folder and `yarn start` in the root folder.

 ## Demo